Lead Baseball Writer for Grantland, NYT Bestselling Author of Up, Up, and Away and The Extra 2%

-Montreal's Jonah Keri is the author of The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First.
-A New York Times bestseller, Keri's book tells the unlikely story of how three financial whiz kids with no baseball experience turned a disastrous organization—The Tampa Bay Rays—into World Series contenders by implementing the same strategies that fuel financial sector success.
-A deft storyteller, Keri offers a nuanced look into innovation and how incorporating that little edge—that extra 2%—can help transform any organization, from a pro sports team to a Fortune 100 company to the neighborhood gas station.
+Montreal's Jonah Keri is the author of bestselling book Up, Up, and Away: The Kid, the Hawk, Rock, Vladi, Pedro, le Grand Orange, Youppi!, the Crazy Business.
+It tells the definitive story of the Montreal Expos—what happened to one of baseball's most beloved teams, and what can we learn from its storied past?
+The Globe and Mail called it “a genius hunk of a book.”
+He is also the author of New York Times bestseller The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First.
+The book shares the unlikely story of how three financial whiz kids with no baseball experience turned a disastrous organization—The Tampa Bay Rays—into World Series contenders by implementing the same strategies that fuel financial sector success.
+A deft storyteller, Keri offers a nuanced look into innovation and leadership.
+He reveals how incorporating that little edge—that extra 2%—and focusing on vision and planning can make a difference in organization, from a pro sports team to a Fortune 100 company to the neighborhood gas station.

 The Fine Line Between Winning and Losing

 In this talk, author Jonah Keri walks us through the essential difference between winning and losing strategies.
 The Tampa Bay Rays baseball team used cutting-edge analysis and unconventional thinking to go from worst to first.
 The Montreal Expos, another small-market team, faced the same economic challenges and did many things right—but ultimately failed.
 It doesn't take much for a winning strategy to go wrong.
 Little things add up.
 When they're good, they can make the difference between winning and losing.
 When they're bad, they can eradicate any forward momentum you have.
 Keri speaks on how to maintain momentum, seize optimal strategies, and avoid the little pitfalls that can cause big problems.
-Drawing on his research for his two books, The Extra 2% and The Definitive History of the Montreal Expos, Keri provides key insights from a lifetime marrying baseball and statistics to worthwhile strategy.
+Drawing on his research for his two books, The Extra 2% and Up, Up, and Away, Keri provides key insights from a lifetime marrying baseball and statistics to worthwhile strategy.

 In God We Trust; All Other Must Bring Data